 • Understand the factors controlling cell specialization during development and tissue maintenance.

 • Be able to critically evaluate the claims of advertised stem cell treatments to assess their validity.

 • Understand how cutting-edge applications in genome editing and regenerative medicine are advancing the field.

 This course covers a wide breadth of topics and allows for exploration of basic scientific research, medicine, and policy to help you identify what avenue of regenerative medicine interests you most.

-Prerequisites: Students best suited for this course will have a strong interest and background in biology and will have taken at least one high school biology course.
-AP biology is helpful but not necessary.
+Students best suited for this course will have a strong interest and background in biology and will have taken at least one high school biology course.
+Working knowledge of the central dogma, including gene expression is required.
+AP biology is very helpful but not necessary.